incredibleLeitman/Moorhuhn/README.md

 ## WTF? why is this shit not workin?
 - Highscores: AddListViewItem; seems to add elements, get oer methodm using space, but does not show (maybe invisible or wrong z-order?)
 - setting values for game mode (GameRunning): allowed, gets called, but does not change the value? (maybe a reset or another instance?)
-- Lightning seems to do anything but not behave correctly as set
+- Lightning seems to do anything but behaving correctly as set

 ## Fullfilled requirements and Features